 Some studies show that a high level of noise exposure at school can also influence the attitudes of the children to school and learning.
 This is why the NORAH Study also looked at the "school-related quality of life".
-For this purpose the children responded to statements such as for example "I am happy learning new things" and "I feel well at school".
-The result showed a statistically significant ( Glossary "Significance"), but very low influence of aviation noise on the responses.
-Children exposed to relatively high levels of aviation noise are slightly less positive towards learning and school.
-The difference amounts to just one eighth of a scale point on a four-point scale.
+For this purpose the children responded to statements such as "I am happy learning new things" and "I feel well at school".
+The result showed a statistically significant (I glossary "Significance") but very low influence of aircraft noise on the responses.
+Children exposed to relatively high levels of aircraft noise are slightly less positive towards learning and school.
+The difference amounts to just one-eighth of a scale point on a fourpoint scale.
 The parents and teachers were also asked about the school satisfaction of the children and about the atmosphere in the classroom.
-This did not show any significant connection with aviation noise.
-DOES AVIATION NOISE DISTURB LESSONS?
+The answers did not reveal any significant connection with aircraft noise.
+DOES AIRCRAFT NOISE DISTURB LESSONS?